 PLANNING PRIORITY CONSISTENCY Planning Priority E2.
 Working through collaboration The planning proposal will allow for the delivery of further housing in collaboration with the State and Local Government and the community.
 Liveability Planning Priority E3.
 Providing services and social infrastructure to meet people's changing needs The District Plan identifies an increase in the proportion of people that are ageing and/or disabled and highlighted the need for the delivery of diverse housing which includes smaller homes, group homes, adaptable homes and aged care facilities.
 The proposal will remove the redundant blowing club use and replace it with housing which is more suitable for the changing needs of the locality and will provide a wide range of housing for community members.
 Planning Priority E4.
-Fostering healthy, creative, culturally rich and socially connected communities Fostering healthy, creative, culturally rich and socially connected communities Fostering healthy, creative, currently exists.
-The residential accommodation will be within walking dist Brighton Le Sands town centre, Kogarah Health and Education and a nun recreational opportunities.
-Bicycle parking will be provided in the scheme will be detailed in the future Development Application.
-The promotion of w and cycling will improve the health of future residents and reduce traffic congestion.
+Fostering healthy, creative, culturally rich and socially connected communities The proposed terraced housing will create a more socially active environment than currently exists.
+The residential accommodation will be within walking distance to Brighton Le Sands town centre, Kogarah Health and Education and a number of recreational opportunities.
+Bicycle parking will be provided in the scheme which will be detailed in the future Development Application.
+The promotion of walking and cycling will improve the health of future residents and reduce traffic congestion.
 Planning Priority E5.
-Providing housing supply, choice and affordability, with access to jobs and services The draft District Plan has a housing target for Bayside Council of an additional 10,150 dwellings between 2016-2021.
-The proposal enables increased housing supply and choice with varying typologies which are accessible to jobs and services.
-The additional supply of residential accommodation would contribute to the affordability of housing within the area.
-Planning Priority E6.
-Creating and renewing great places and local centres, and respecting the District's heritage place.
+Providing housing supply, choice and affordability, with access to jobs and services , , , , , , , , , , , , , , , , , , , , Planning Priority E6.
+Creating and renewing great places and local centres, and respecting the District's heritage The proposal seeks to provide a well-designed built environment with fine grain urban form which is consistent with the adjoining properties and will create a great place.
 Productivity Planning Priority E10.
 Delivering integrated land use and transport planning and a 30-minute city Future residents will be located within walking distance of businesses in Brighton Le Sands and Kogarah health and Education Precinct (which is a strategic centre in the Eastern City and South District Plans).
 The site is also within 30 minutes of Sydney CBD and Miranda which are both strategic centres and provide a range of employment services.
 The planning proposal will deliver integrated land use and transport planning, by locating well-designed housing in close proximity to public transport and employment centres.
-Sustainability Planning Priority E17 Some of the actions in this planning priority seek to expand the urban tree of in the public realm and refine the detailed design and delivery of the gree opportunities.
-Sydney's Green Grid identifies Barton Street as a Boulevard Green Grid connections Green Grid connections Green Link from an urban centre to Botany Bay.
-There is an opportunity to plandscaping along Barton Street which will be explored further at the Develo Application stage.
+Sustainability employment centres.
+Planning Priority E17 Increasing urban tree canopy cover and delivering Green Grid connections Some of the actions in this planning priority seek to expand the urban tree canopy in the public realm and refine the detailed design and delivery of the green grid opportunities.
+Sydney's Green Grid identifies Barton Street as a Boulevard Street Green Link from an urban centre to Botany Bay.
+There is an opportunity to provide landscaping along Barton Street which will be explored further at the Development Application stage.
 Planning Priority E19.
 Reducing carbon emissions The proposal promotes environmental efficiency by increasing development potential in an existing centre with good infrastructure and facilities and services